 Travel to picturesque Sarlat, whose original half-timbered and golden-stone buildings and narrow cobbled streets make it one of the best-preserved medieval towns in France.
 After time to explore on your own, gather for a unique “prehistoric” lunch, made with ingredients used by the Neanderthals.
 In the afternoon, join archaeologist Isabelle Castanet for a visit to Castel-Merle, a complex of prehistoric stone shelters more than 300 feet long, excavated and preserved by several generations of the Castanet family.

-Hostellerie La Roseraie or Hotel Villa Domaine (B, L, D)
+Hostellerie La Roseraie or Hotel Villa Romaine (B, L, D)

 This morning, venture into the spectacular natural

 galleries of Pech Merle, an enormous cave system

 filled with prehistoric art and artifacts dating back

 figures, engraved or spotted animals, and a mammoth drawn using the natural contours of the

 rock.
 The cave floor displays children’s footprints

 preserved in the ancient clay more than 12,000

 years ago.
 Following lunch on your own, continue to